davekilian/primer/whatis.md

 If you got the right answers, then congratulations: you're now a computer!
 Hope you enjoyed the experience!

 We started this chapter by saying a computer was a 'programmable calculator.'
-This example demonstrated the calculation aspect of a computer, but what do we mean by *programmable*?
+This example highlighted the calculation aspect of computing, but what do we mean by *programmable*?
 For that, let's do a related exercise ...

 ## Hired Help

-Let's say you and your team have been doing a really big, long simulation, with lots and lots of little calculations you have to string together.
+Let's say you and your team have been doing a really big, long version of this simulation, with lots and lots of little calculations you have to string together.
 You and your team of professional computers aren't getting through the calculations fast enough, so you hire help: you bring in a bunch of students from the local middle school!

 For the sake of this example, let's say the middle schoolers know nothing about physics and don't really care to learn &mdash; they just want to pick up a little money to pay for Fortnite skins!
 They're studious though: they're good at arithmetic, and they follow directions perfectly.